iparamr/react-note-taking-app/README.md

+# React Note Taking App

+An advanced note-taking app using React and TypeScript.
+The app includes features such as filtering categories, markdown support, full routing, deleting, editing, and updating.
+Built with React Router for routing and Bootstrap for styling.
+The app is highly customizable and user-friendly, making it ideal as an advanced developer portfolio.

+KEY POINTS:
+- Creates an advanced note-taking app with React and TypeScript
+- Includes filtering categories, markdown support, full routing, CRUD operations
+- Uses React Router for routing and Bootstrap for styling
+- Results in a highly customizable and user-friendly app, ideal for an advanced developer project

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.